-We are excited to announce significant advancements in our decarbonization journey.
-We are building upon our success of delivering cost-effective energy for customers and strong returns for investors by seeking renewable energy growth opportunities, minimizing risk and responding to stakeholders' evolving expectations.
+We are continuously building upon our success of delivering cost-effective energy for customers and strong returns for investors by seeking renewable energy growth opportunities, minimizing risk and responding to stakeholders' evolving expectations.
 ESG and sustainability are inherently connected throughout our business and our ESG management is structured accordingly.
 Our Board oversees ESG, with management leadership from our CEO and executive steering committee, our dedicated department and our cross functional sustainability working group.